Publish Novellas 31 August 2022

 When Mark hears of the U.S. withdrawal from Afghanistan, his first thoughts go to Laila’s safety.
 Some of the desperate citizens clung to the outside of limited aircraft and fell to their death.
 Even if she qualified for evacuation, was she able to forge through the crowds at the Kabul airport to get out of the country?

-A reservist working as an information analyst, Mark begins mining the data of 123,000 civilians to see if Laila was able to escape Taliban rule.
+A reservist named Mark, working as an information analyst, begins mining the data of 123,000 civilians.
+He endeavors to discover whether Laila was able to escape Taliban rule.
 After weeks of tireless efforts, Mark finds whom he believes to be Laila in a German refugee camp at Ramstein Air Base.
 Immediately, he begins investigating how to bring her to the United States among Afghan diaspora.

 Sometimes, an excess of 800 passengers, without seats or restraints, were crammed into the hull of military transport planes.
 Getting people out of Afghanistan is difficult enough.
 Extending visas, housing, educating, and feeding them presents exponentially more daunting challenges.